Printing Terms

 Ink

-a combination of pigment, pigment carrier or vehicle, and additives.
+A combination of pigment, pigment carrier or vehicle, and additives.
 Careful ink formulation by the printer can reduce or prevent smudging, unevenness, picking, and additional printing problems associated with ink.
 The ink used for a particular job depends on the paper specified and the printing process used.
 See also dry trap, tack, UV ink, vegetable-based ink, wet trap.

 Ink Absorption

-capacity to accept or absorb ink.
+Capacity to accept or absorb ink.
 See also absorbency, ink holdout.

 Ink Holdout

-resistance to the penetration of ink.
+Resistance to the penetration of ink.
 Coated papers tend to have good ink holdout.
 The ink pigments sit on the surface of the coating, and are not absorbed into the spaces between the paper fibers.
 This minimizes dot spread and results in a sharp image.
 Uncoated papers tend to absorb ink into the sheet, but printers can compensate for this and still produce a very bright, sharp image on uncoated paper.
 See also coated paper, dot compensation, and ink absorption.

 Intaglio

-a method of printing in which an image or letter is cut into the surface of wood or metal, creating tiny wells.
+A method of printing in which an image or letter is cut into the surface of wood or metal, creating tiny wells.
 Printing ink sits in these wells, and the paper is pressed onto the plate and into the wells, picking up the ink.
 See also engraving, gravure, printing methods.

 Jog

-to shake a stack of papers, either on a machine or by hand, so that the edges line up.
+To shake a stack of papers, either on a machine or by hand, so that the edges line up.
 Printers jog the paper to get rid of any dust or particles, and to ensure proper feeding into the press.

 JPEG